Tres Chicas: History

-Blakey and Cary met in 1997 when Glory Fountain shared a bill with Whiskeytown.
-Blakey met Lamm when she attended a Hazeldine show in Chapel Hill, and soon all three were friends.
+Lynn Blakey and Caitlin Cary met in 1997, when Glory Fountain shared a bill with Whiskeytown.
+Blakey met Tonya Lamm when she attended a Hazeldine show in Chapel Hill, North Carolina, and soon all three were friends.

 They first began singing together in 1999; their first performance was an impromptu singalong at an Alejandro Escovedo show in a Raleigh bar.
 Their name was bestowed upon them by the owner of the bar after the performance.

 They occasionally performed live, and recorded some of their material more for historical interest than with the intent of releasing it.
 Producer Chris Stamey heard the tapes and asked the group to release a full album; the result was Sweetwater, their 2004 debut for Yep Roc.

 The group toured the U.S. and Europe in 2005.
 Their second album Bloom, Red & The Ordinary Girl was released in March 2006.
-The album was recorded in London with producers Neil Brockbank (Nick Lowe, Bryan Ferry, Tanita Tikaram) and Robert Trehern (Paul McCartney, Van Morrison, Mark Knopfler), and featured appearances by Nick Lowe, Geraint Watkins, and Bill Kirchen.
+The album was recorded in London with producers Neil Brockbank (Nick Lowe, Bryan Ferry, Tanita Tikaram) and Robert Trehern (Paul McCartney, Van Morrison, Mark Knopfler), and featured appearances by Nick Lowe, Geraint Watkins and Bill Kirchen.